espeak-ng/espeak-ng/docs/mbrola.md

         espeak-ng -vmb-en1 --stdout "Hello world"|aplay

-## Adding new Mbrola voice entry to eSpeakNG
+## Adding new Mbrola voice entry to eSpeak NG

-To add new Mbrola voice entry for eSpeakNG you have to:
+To add new Mbrola voice entry for eSpeak NG you have to:

 1. add Mbrola voice definition file,
 2. add Mbrola phoneme translation file,